How to Fix an Error Unable to Correct Problems You Have Held Broken Packages

 Update Your System Repository

-When you get the “unmet dependency error,” the first thing you should do is update the system repository information so the system can have the latest information about the packages.
+When you see the “unmet dependency error,” the first thing you should do is update the system repository information so the system can have the latest information about the packages.

 Open your system terminal and execute the following command: